How does COVID-19 affect my research?

 If the location of the work changes after your application has been approved, you must:

 - amend your AEEC protocol (using the Animal Ethics Amendment Form) to include the new location, and

 modify your research permits with government departments.

 You cannot start work at the new location until you have AEEC and Government approval.

 Contact the Animal Ethics Team (firstname.lastname@example.org) to confirm and to arrange an inspection if required.
 You will need to allow time before the move and for inspection arrangements to be made.

 Unexpected Adverse Events (UAEs)

-If an Unexpected Adverse Event occurs during the course of your research, the researcher must Act, Inform and Report.
+"UAE" refers to when something happens which was not foreseen in the approved protocol, and which has or may have a negative impact on animal wellbeing.
+If an unexpected adverse event occurs during the course of your research, you must Act, Inform and Report.
 These steps are mandatory as required by the Code.

 Act: The immediate welfare of the animals is paramount.
 Remove any obvious hazards; alleviate immediate unexpected pain and distress in the animal.